 You can also play an instrument and take part in the vocal workshop.
 You would play your instrument in improv and composition class, and sing in the vocal workshop section.
 There might even be an opportunity to play your instrument in the vocal workshop.
 This will depend on the discretion of Ms. Tini, and the workshop.

 REQUIREMENTS FOR TAKING PART IN VOCAL WORKSHOP

 It is necessary to come prepared with a tune and preferably two that you'd like to sing.
 Having an idea of your key and memorizing the lyrics would also be very helpful.
 If the song is not a standard, a lead sheet might be necessary to bring.
-This doesn't mean that you have to perform the song at Cliff Bells, but this will at least give us someplace to start.
+This doesn't mean that you have to perform the song at our end of week performance, but this will at least give us someplace to start.

 If you have no idea of a song(s) that you'd like to bring, please refer to a great website (link below) some of the most popular vocal-jazz standards; they all have audio clips to accompany them.
 If you are still unsure of what to do, please feel free to contact us at email@example.com.
 We give an email or phone consultation to help you prepare.

 Please note that you should try not to stray too far from jazz repertoire.
 Cross-over tunes or R&B, Pop, Country, Gospel have great songs sung by great artists, but might not sound good in this context.
 Vocalists will be working with an acoustic jazz group.
 If you are unsure if the song fits the parameters of the workshop, please feel free to contact.
 A link to the song would be very helpful.